yankeguo-deprecated/IslandZero/README.md

 ## Configuration

-MAGI::Systems use `Figaro` for configuration.
+IslandZero use `Figaro` for configuration.

 -  Copy `config/application.yml.sample` to `config/application.yml`, then edit it.